SitecoreSupport/Sitecore.Support.169122/readme.md

 **147550 (Fixed in 8.2.7)**: Search result contains 50 items by default

+**164633 (Fixed in 8.2.4)**: Index document delete operation may fail with an exception if the document is not present in the index

+**299679 (Fixed in 9.2.0)**: All item-specific documents may be deleted instead of deleting a document for a specific item version

+**136614 (Fixed in 8.2.6)**: Implementation of SchemaBuilder and SearchService properties of a search index do not allow to customize Azure Search provider

 ## License
 This patch is licensed under the [Sitecore Corporation A/S License for GitHub](https://github.com/sitecoresupport/Sitecore.Support.166318/blob/master/LICENSE).